Open PhD position

 dynamical systems theory and/or artificial or biological cognitive systems is

 expected.
-The degree of scientific research experience is expected to be on the
+The degree of scientific research experience needs to be on the

 level of a German Diploma/Master.

-The appointment will start early 2017, for up to three years.
-Interested
+The appointment will start summer/fall 2017, for up to three years.

-applicants should submit a curriculum vitae and a list of publications, and
+Interested applicants must submit a curriculum vitae, a list of

 General information on the University of Frankfurt and its employment